 Sophia Angelica

-Along the way to her pop debut, Latina singer-songwriter Sophia Angelica became a global human rights activist.
+Along the way to her pop debut, singer-songwriter Sophia Angelica became a global human rights activist.
 From the tender age of 10, she directed her musical pursuits in service of her philanthropic work.
 Through her music and speaking engagements, Sophia has become a positive conduit for change and enlightenment.
 She works closely with the United Nation as a Human Rights Representative, and she has traveled internationally to combat bullying and discrimination, promote mental health issues, and share messages of hope and positivity.
+It seems like she’s sang and written songs for everyone but herself.

 Sophia is a young but seasoned entertainer with impressive credentials.
 She set out on her entertainment career at 6 years of age, and, by 13, made her television debut on “Good Day New York” on FOX.
 You may have heard her as the voice of the “singing rabbit” for Dora the Explorer on Nickelodeon.
 Sophia was also cast by the Cleveland Playhouse for the “Care Program Monologues,” a project created in order to help youth struggling in volatile school environments.
 In 2018, she wrote an original musical, The Greatest Runaways on Earth, that was presented in the renowned theater Symphony Space in New York.
 Sophia is also currently part of the board and writing music for the rising international nonprofit organization, Global Peace Chain, and she is playwright and teacher at minority-based New York acting school, RYBIN Studio of Drama.